smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

 Subscription configurations do not have to be static.
 You can change your subscription configuration dynamically by calling the following functions using the [VRFCoordinatorV2Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol):

-- Change the list of approved subscription consumers with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
+- Change the list of approved subscription consumers with:
+  - `addConsumer(uint64 subId, address consumer)`.
+  - `removeConsumer(uint64 subId, address consumer)`.
-- Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)` and `acceptSubscriptionOwnerTransfer(uint64 subId)`.
+- Transfer the subscription ownership with:
+  - `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)`.
+  - `acceptSubscriptionOwnerTransfer(uint64 subId)`.
 - View the subscription with `getSubscription(uint64 subId)`.
 - Cancel the subscription with `cancelSubscription(uint64 subId)`.

-To send LINK to the subscription balance, use the LINK token interface with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`.
+To send LINK to the subscription balance, use the LINK token interface with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId))`.
 Any wallet can fund a subscription.

 See the example in the [Subscription manager contract](#subscription-manager-contract) section to learn how to create a contract that can change your subscription configuration.